|

 The shell barely fits, will it come out when fired?

 Yep.
 The general rule of thumb is that if you can get the shell to the bottom of the mortar, it will come back out.
 Mortars, especially those made of HDPE tend to warp over time.
 This is ok as long as the shell can still be loaded to the bottom.
 It's ok if the shell is a little tight, as this should not effect it's performance.
-In actuality, it will increase the height the shell reaches.
 Now, if you have to cram the shell down by hammering it in with a stick (don't do that), that's no good.
+If that is the case, just get another gun.
 The shell must be able to slide freely down the gun with a minimal amount of assistance.
 In most cases, the shell slides down the gun under it's own weight.

 If it's raining, can I fire through plastic sheeting?